-As outlined in the Missouri State University Nondiscrimination Policy (see Chapter 2), the university maintains a grievance procedure incorporating due process available to any employee who believes he or she has been discriminated against.
-Missouri State University is an Equal Opportunity/Affirmative Action/Minority/Female/Veterans/Disability employer.
-Inquiries concerning the complaint/grievance procedure related to sex discrimination, including sexual harassment and sexual assault, should be addressed to the Title IX Coordinator, Carrington Hall 205, 901 S. National Ave., Springfield, Missouri 65897, JillPatterson@MissouriState.edu, 417-836-8506, or to the Office for Civil Rights.
-All other inquiries concerning the grievance procedure, Affirmative Action Plan, or compliance with federal and state laws and guidelines should be addressed to the Equal Opportunity Officer, Office for Institutional Equity and Compliance, Park Central Office Building, Suite 111, Springfield, Missouri 65897, email@example.com, 417-836-4252, or to the Office for Civil Rights.
+As outlined in the Missouri State University Nondiscrimination Policy (see Chapter 2), the University maintains a grievance procedure incorporating due process available to any person who believes he or she has been discriminated against on the basis of a protected class.
+Missouri State University is an Equal Opportunity/Affirmative Action/Minority/Female/Veterans/Disability/Sexual Orientation/Gender Identity employer.
+Inquiries concerning the complaint/grievance procedure related to sex discrimination, including sexual harassment and sexual assault, should be addressed to the Title IX Coordinator, Carrington Hall 205, 901 S. National Ave., Springfield, Missouri 65897, TitleIX@MissouriState.edu, 417-836-8506, or to the Office for Civil Rights.
+All other inquiries concerning the grievance procedure, Affirmative Action Plan, or compliance with federal and state laws and guidelines should be addressed to the Equal Opportunity Officer, Office for Institutional Equity and Compliance, Carrington Hall 205, 901 S. National Ave., Springfield, Missouri 65897, Equity@MissouriState.edu, 417-836-4252, or to the Office for Civil Rights.
 (Res.
 Board Policies No. 70-11; Bd.
 Min.
-10-28-11.).
+10-28-11.)

 10.1 Step 1 - Immediate supervisor